Divergent vs Convergent Thinking: What's the Difference?

 When to Use Divergent Thinking

-Convergent vs. Divergent Thinking in Project Management
+Convergent vs Divergent Thinking in Project Management

 In real projects, you often switch between these two thinking styles.
 Divergent thinking starts things off with idea generation and exploration during planning.
 As the project moves forward, convergent thinking takes over to make precise decisions and execute efficiently.
-A good balance between these thinking styles helps project managers guide their projects effectively while allowing room for innovation when needed.

 Project managers use convergent thinking to analyze data, evaluate options, and select the most suitable solutions for the project.
 It’s particularly helpful when you have clearly defined problems or need to allocate resources efficiently.
 Convergent thinking makes sure that your project stays on course and meets its objectives with precision.